PromaChow/furryaide/README.md

 **Point to be noted:** In all our services, we embed the token as an attribute and check if the token is valid and if the user has permission for accessing a particular service.
 We were inspired by SOAP request authenticated with WS-UsernameToken(https://stackoverflow.com/questions/3448498/example-of-soap-request-authenticated-with-ws-usernametoken).
 We did not use the wsse protocol but we tried to mimic that.
-Also referring this paper Dan, Ni, et al. "Attribute based access control (ABAC)-based cross-domain access control in service-oriented architecture (SOA)."
+Also referring this paper ```Dan, Ni, et al. "Attribute based access control (ABAC)-based cross-domain access control in service-oriented architecture (SOA)."
 2012 International Conference on Computer Science and Service System.
-IEEE, 2012. since I was also inspired by some of the principles stated in the paper such as putting ABAC at different levels of the SOA.
+IEEE, 2012.``` since we were also inspired by some of the principles stated in the paper such as putting ABAC at different levels of the SOA.

 ## SOA Principles